 - Drive is 1 hour 10 minutes one way.

-- Train ride is 2 hour 30 minutes one way.
+- The train ride is 2 hours 30 minutes one way.

 - Lisbon to Porto – Porto is a coastal city known for stately bridges and port wine production

 - The train ride is 2 hours 50 minutes one way (not part of the Lisbon card public transport).